 Everyone knows that french fries will make you fat and eventually clog your arteries.
 They are loaded with trans fats and other manufactured and processed ingredients.
-While you can toss a few of them to Fido, it’s important not to condition your dog in such a way.
-At the very least, it’s just a bad habit to get into.
+While you can toss a few of them to Fido, it is important not to condition your dog in such a way.
+At the very least, it’s just a really bad habit to get into.

 Their canine system can process it, as it’s just potatoes, oil, and some salt, but it’s not giving them any of what they actually require.
 There’s no real point in giving french fries to a dog.
 The good news is that it means more french fries for you!